OSINT exercises: Ultimate guide to enhancing your investigative skills

 1. Explore how information is structured: searchable fields, required identifiers, and access limitations.

-3. Expand your scope by choosing another jurisdiction—out of state or overseas—and repeating the process.
+1. Expand your scope by choosing another jurisdiction, such as out of state or overseas, and repeating the process.

 You’ll quickly notice the differences in transparency, structure, and usability.
 This isn’t just a lesson in data retrieval; it’s about understanding how legal and bureaucratic systems impact access to information.

 Every domain leaves a trail.
-A WHOIS lookup pulls back the curtain on a website’s registration—who owns it, when it was created, and where it points.
+A WHOIS lookup pulls back the curtain on a website’s registration, revealing information such as who owns it, when it was created, and where it points.

 1. Visit a site you don’t recognize or one that’s part of an unfolding news story.